Pearson-Higher-Ed/design/c/modal/v2.0.5/index.md

       * __Asking for feedback__ E.g., "How would you rate this tutorial?"

       Use them sparingly as they are interruptive.
-For screen reader users, it is especially frustrating because they’ll lose their place in the application.
+Modals can be particularly frustrating for screen reader users because these users will lose their place in the application.

     features:
       - Basic Modal

     contents:
       - type: wide image
         src: ./assets/modal_desktop_with_actions.png

   - type: two column
     text: |

       ### Modals vs. alerts
-      It’s easy to confuse [alerts](/design/c/alerts/) with modals.
+      It’s easy to confuse [alerts](/c/alerts/) with modals.
 Modals interrupt users by blocking the current view while alerts coexist on the page and do not stop the user flow.
 Don’t use modals when alerts are more appropriate as modals are intrusive.

   - type: section
     name: Components